PFT Associate Biographies

 In addition, he has also worked directly with children and parents in various schools, involving them in pursuit of a further understanding and involvement in assessment with the ultimate aim of improving the quality of education for all.

-During the 2016-2017 academic year she led the Outstanding Progress Pathway with another colleague working with good teachers to help them to develop outstanding practice in their everyday teaching to achieve the best possible outcomes for children in their class.
-Following the success of last year, she will be continuing the Outstanding Progress Pathway this year, building on the accomplishments and developing it even further for more teachers across the Primary First Trust.
+For the last two academic years, she led the Outstanding Progress Pathway with another associate working with good teachers to help them to develop outstanding practice in their everyday teaching to achieve the best possible outcomes for children in their class.
+Following the success of the last two years, she will be taking on the Good to Great pathway along with Ann-Marie Bolton to support a new network of teachers across the six schools.

 Viv Hart (Westcourt)